CodeFoodPixels/robovac/README.md

 Please note: You may have to get a new version of the access key for your vacuum from time to time if Eufy change it.
 Worst case you have to Delete the integration and re add it to get the new key.

-5. Optional:  Search in HACS for the Vacuum Card by Denys Dovhan and install it and configure it in lovelace to use you vacuum.
-Note there is a minor "feature" in the vacuum card where it doesnt show the correct values in toolbar when they update and there is a template adjusting what is being displayed.
-A screen refresh shows the correct vaules.
-Hopefully this will be fixed soon.
+### Optional 1: Scripts

-The install is designed to work with the standard Home Assistant Lovelace card but that doesnt support all the options of your Robovac.
+The integration is designed to work with the standard Home Assistant Lovelace card but that doesnt support all the options of your Robovac.
 I have created some scripts to send the relevant commands to the Robovac.

-12. Optional1: These script

 Add the below text to your scripts.yaml file for a xxC RoboVAC.
 It should be in the same folder as your configuration.yaml
 ```